GENERAL ELECTION: NOVEMBER 5, 2024

 How can I track my vote-by-mail ballot?

-Can I drop off my vote-by-mail ballot at my polling place on Election Day?
+Can I drop off my vote-by-mail ballot at my early voting site or polling place on Election Day?

 • No. You must either mail, use a drop box or hand deliver your vote-by-mail ballot to your county board of election’s office.